-R 339.16025: This rule pertains to licensure by reciprocity and what may be considered as equivalent to the education and examination requirements for licensure.
-This proposed rule is designed to clarify the requirements for relicensure for licensees whose license has lapsed for less than 3 years and for licensees whose license has lapsed for 3 years or more.
-The criteria for determining education and examination equivalency are moved to the proposed rules pertaining to education and examinations under R 339.16021 and R 339.16026.
+R 339.15304: This proposed rule pertains to relicensure.
+The proposed rule is designed to clarify the different requirements for relicensure for licensees whose license has lapsed for less than 3 years and for licensees whose license has lapsed for 3 years or more.